What will you learn from this article?

 Using AdvancedAPM this process can be fully automatized.
 If differences are detected the software calibrates Fuel Flowmeters measurements using Fuel on Board data, to ensure accurate Performance Factors.

 Gross weight errors (Aerodynamic)

 Errors in assumed passenger weights are the single biggest factor contributing to APM imprecision.
-It can differ because of city pairs or seasonality (passengers are heavier during Winter and lighter during Summer).
-Identification of city pairs where these errors are the highest enables taking steps and adjusting weights to proper ones.
+It can differ because of city pairs or seasonality (passengers are heavier during winter and lighter during summer).
+Identification of city pairs where these errors are the highest enables taking steps and adjusting weights to the proper ones.
 Realizing what is the actual, true weight of the passengers is difficult.

 In AdvancedAPM genuine algorithms utilize QAR data and Machinery Learning to calculate gross weight errors for each city pair over time.

 Mixing Performance Factors with long term CDLs impacting aircraft performance